learning-zone/javascript-basics/README.md

 </div>

 #### Q. How do you determine whether object is frozen or not?
-`Object.isFrozen()` method is used to determine if an object is frozen or not.An object is frozen if all of the below conditions hold true,
+`Object.isFrozen()` method is used to determine if an object is frozen or not.
+An object is frozen if all of the below conditions hold true,
 1. If it is not extensible.
 2. If all of its properties are non-configurable.
 3. If all its data properties are non-writable.